bugthesystem/AspNet.Mvc.ConfigurationExporter/README.md

  <add key="configr:Mode" value="Keys" />
 ```

-###Export property values from custom types
+### Export property values from custom types

-**Suppose that we have a type and we'd like to make its properties available on client side which marked with `ConfigrExported`**
+**Suppose that we have a type and we'd like to make its properties available on client side which marked with `ConfigrExportable`**
 ```csharp

 public interface ITestConfiguration